Believe it or not, you actually put yourself at risk of legal

 |

-Americans with Disabilities
+Americans with

-Act and Fair Housing Act.
-Non-smoking
+Disabilities Act and Fair Housing Act.

-tenants who are afflicted with breathing disorders may use
+Non-smoking tenants who are afflicted with breathing disorders may use

-the Americans with Disabilities Act and/or the Fair Housing
+the Americans with Disabilities Act and/or the Fair Housing Act to

-smoke in common areas or in their apartments.
+areas or in their apartments.

 |